 Each year seems to bring a whole new set of trending diets for health-conscious people to choose from, so it’s no surprise that you might feel a little overwhelmed.
-It can be difficult for many of the latest diet trends to pin down whether they actually work or if they’re just another fad that will be forgotten in a few months.
-So, here are some of 2021’s trending diets that have been shown to work and have years of support behind them.
+It can be difficult for many of the latest diet trends to pin down whether they actually work or if they’re just another fad like the pickle diet, that will simply be forgotten in a few months.
+So, here are some of 2022’s trending diets that have been shown to work and have years of support behind them.

 Keto Diet (A Diet For Losing Weight Fast)

-The keto diet is a low carb, high fat, high protein diet.
+The keto diet is a low carb, high fat, high protein diet and once you know how much weight you can lose on keto, you may be convinced to try it.
 The ketogenic diet is one of the oldest diets in the modern world, dating back to the early 20th century where it was used primarily in treating children with epilepsy .
 Since then, it’s seen successful use both in treating other neurological conditions and in facilitating quick, noticeable weight loss .

 The keto diet has relatively simple rules.
 Carbohydrates should be kept as close to a minimum while fat is consumed at high levels, leading to a change in the body’s metabolism and a shift into a state called ketosis.
 Or, in simpler terms, making the body utilize ketones for energy instead of carbs or glucose.